Charles Dantzig: Novels

 Charles Dantzig's first novel, Confitures de crimes (the title refers to a line from a poem by H.J.-M. Levet: "Le soleil se couche en des confitures de crimes"), was published by Les Belles Lettres in 1993.
 It recounted the life of a poet elected president of France, who went on to start a war.
 This work of fiction was the first indication of Charles Dantzig's passion for literature and his ironic handling of posturing and comedy.
 His second novel, Nos vies hâtives (Grasset, 2001), was awarded the Prix Jean-Freustié and the Roger Nimier Prize.
 The third, Un film d'amour, was published in 2003.
 It was a choral novel with a scholarly structure that supposedly drew on a TV documentary on the death of a young film-maker by the name of Birbillaz.
 "At first, the reader takes this book – intelligent from the first line to the last – for a formalist whimsy, before grasping that it aims for a kind of totality, like all great books.
 It leaves behind its ostensible subject, the portrait of the absent figure, Birbillaz, to focus on his brother – his double, his mirror image – like something out of Robert Louis Stevenson: a failure in life, bitter, rotten to the core, who says no to everything, to the point of obstinacy and pain.
 No to love, to talent, to creativity, to goodness, to beauty.
 A "no!" that he shouts in people's faces, to the very gates of Hell – and no doubt beyond."
 (Jacques Drillon, Le Nouvel Observateur, October 16, 2003).
 Grasset published Charles Dantzig's fourth novel, Je m'appelle François, in 2007.
 It was inspired by the real-life crimes of Christophe Rocancourt, which the author transformed and transfigured into a new fictional destiny.
 In August 2011 appears "Dans un avion pour Caracas", a novel entirely happening in a plane flight between Paris and Caracas.

 In 2015, Grasset published Charles Dantzig's fifth novel, Histoire de l'amour et de la haine, which tells about the turmoil that occurred in France in 2013 on the occasion of the voting of the law for same-sex marriage.
 The plot is developed in a very innovative way.
 Each chapter is a theme or an image that is addressed by the polyphony of the thoughts and experience of the seven characters in a surprising choral structure.

+In 2024, Charles Dantzig published a new novel, Paris dans tous ses siècles (Grasset), for which he was awarded the Prix Balzac.